Bring Rustic Charm to Your Bedroom with These Farmhouse Design Ideas

-Graceful lines and a warm elegance embody this newest collaboration between famed team Two Hawks Design & Development and Jaimee Rose Interiors.
-Completed in April of 2019, this home’s timeless aesthetic and comfortable living spaces are what life in Arcadia proper is about.
-Carefully curated finishes like hand-painted wood beams, generous marble countertops and lighting fixtures embellish each room to give the spaces their own unique look.
+Graceful lines and a warm elegance embody this newest collaboration between the famed team Two Hawks Design & Development and Jaimee Rose Interiors.
+Completed in April 2019, this home’s timeless aesthetic and comfortable living spaces are what life in Arcadia proper is about.
+Carefully curated finishes like hand-painted wood beams, generous marble countertops, and lighting fixtures embellish each room to give the spaces their unique look.

-I love everything about this warm and inviting bedroom as it is a perfect example of a well-executed and harmonious design.
+This warm and inviting bedroom exemplifies a well-executed and harmonious design.
 It also shows how effective it can be to start the design of any room with a stunning piece of artwork.
-This is a technique that many interior designers use to create a cohesive feel to the space.
-You can see that the designer has pulled out the warm golden shades into the headboard and loveseat at the foot of the bed, and the grey tones into the rugs, accent chairs and nightstands.
-The deep ochre shades can be found in the throw pillows and the wicker table.
+This is a technique that many interior designers use to create a cohesive feel for the space.
+You can see that the designer has pulled the warm golden shades into the headboard and loveseat at the foot of the bed and the grey tones into the rugs, accent chairs, and nightstands.
+The throw pillows and the wicker table reflect the deep ochre shades.
 The black framing around the windows adds contrast.
-Here you see a beautiful interplay between pattern and texture – that instantly creates a warm and cozy place to relax.
+Here, you see a beautiful interplay between pattern and texture – instantly creating a warm and cozy place to relax.

-These images show the subtle difference that the choice in bedding can have in a bedroom.
+These images show the subtle difference that bedding can make in a bedroom.
 Both have a neutral palette, with the bedroom on the left bringing in warmer tones.